Constrained Serial Dictatorships can be Fair: Conclusion

-\begin{enumerate} \item imposing strategyproofness does not leave much choice beyond constrained serial dictatorships. \item some constrained serial dictatorships are better than others. \item we measure efficiency and fairness of constrained serial dictatorship using expected social welfare. \item expected social welfare of a given constrained serial dictatorship is defined using three parameters: scoring vector, distribution over profiles, social welfare functional. \item for all considered social welfare notions, all scoring vectors, and a large family of distributions, the optimal constrained serial dictatorship can be computed in polynomial time.
-The fact that this can be performed using a rather simple dynamic programming algorithm is a plus, as simplicity enhances implementability, explanability, and acceptability. \item the scoring vector, and to some extent the distribution, can be learnt from data. \end{enumerate}
+Our main messages are: \begin{enumerate} \item Imposing strategyproofness does not leave much choice beyond constrained serial dictatorships. \item Some constrained serial dictatorships are fairer than others; it is fairer to let agents coming late in the picking sequence pick more items. \item Their efficiency and fairness can be measured by expected social welfare, defined by a scoring vector, a distribution over profiles, and a social welfare functional. \item Depending on the social welfare functional notion and the distribution over profiles, the optimal sequence can be: \begin{itemize} \item polynomial-time computable, \item efficiently approximated by sampling, \item or hard to approximate by sampling. \end{itemize} \end{enumerate} \ejl The following table summarizes the results obtained for the three social welfare functionals under different distributions. \bjl PI means that prefix independence is satisfied, \ejl poly means ``polynomial-time computable'', and approx means ``efficiently approximable by sampling''.

-Serial dictatorship can be made fairer by giving more items to latter agents in the picking sequence.
-Clearly, the higher the ratio between the number of items and the one of agents, the easier fairness can be achieved.

-Our last message has an engineering flavour: in order to choose an optimal picking sequence, the scoring vector and, to some extent, the distribution can be chosen from data, as in Section \ref{sec:expe}.
-The choice of the social welfare functional is more fundamental.
-We have seen that, unsurprisingly, utilitarianism may lead to clearly unfair solutions; still, it may be relevant in some contexts.
-As usual, egalitarianism may lead to a loss of efficiency, while Nash is a good trade-off (see \cite{CaragiannisKMPS19} for a manifesto towards using the Nash social welfare in fair division).

-For the sake of the exposition, we focused on goods, i.e., items with positive utilities.
-When items are bads (e.g., chores), a similar methodology works, with values in the scoring vector representing costs rather than utilities.
-Of course, agents coming first in the sequence should now take {\em more} items than those coming later.
+For the sake of the exposition, we focused on goods.
+If items were bads (e.g., chores) instead of goods, \bjl a similar methodology would work, with values in the scoring vector representing costs. \ejl Of course, agents coming first in the sequence should now take {\em more} items than those coming later.